The Windows utility E2B_Editor.exe, will help you to make a custom menu with your own custom wallpaper.

 If you don't have a .cfg file, load the \_ISO\Sample_MyE2B.cfg file directly from the E2B USB drive.

 Note: E2B_Editor.exe does not display animations or stamps, or the correct E2B version number and some other special variables (e.g. %day%).

 The E2B menus will display the filename extensions unless you tick Other E2B options - No file extensions in menus (EXTOFF=1).

-Note: Easy2Boot will only use the configuration file if it is saved as \_ISO\MyE2B.cfg.
+Note: Easy2Boot will only use the new configuration file if it is saved as \_ISO\MyE2B.cfg.